Great Smoky Mountains National Park

 Law enforcement

-NGOs frequently express alarm and frustration about proposed and/or actual budget cuts on all parks by the national administration (NPCA, 2019a) and the resulting impacts on law enforcement.
-Poaching of ginseng is a problem that receives considerable attention by rangers (NPS, 2020).
+NGOs frequently express alarm and frustration about proposed and/or actual budget cuts on all parks by the national administration (NPCA 2019a) and the resulting impacts on law enforcement.
+Poaching of ginseng is a problem that receives considerable attention by rangers (NPS 2020).
+Law enforcement continues to decrease with positions declining by almost half (48%) between 2010 and 2023 (PEER 2024).
 Cuts to the park's operating budget in recent years have reduced the number of field law enforcement rangers on the park staff, with the result that most patrols are limited to the paved roads of the park, and thus backcountry and boundary encroachment concerns go unmet.

 Sustainable use

 Tourism is the largest sustainable use in the park.
-The high and increasing numbers of tourists (NPS, 2020b) combined with constraints on park fees has been a challenge to park managers to date.
-However, the recent establishment of the National Parks and Public Land Legacy Restoration Fund under the Great American Outdoors Act will support deferred maintenance projects on federal lands (U.S. Congress, 2020) and may address this issue to some extent.
+The high and increasing numbers of tourists (NPS 2020b) combined with constraints on park fees has been a challenge to park managers to date.
+However, the recent establishment of the National Parks and Public Land Legacy Restoration Fund under the Great American Outdoors Act will support deferred maintenance projects on federal lands (U.S. Congress 2020) and the Inflation Reduction Act (NPS 2024f) may address this issue to some extent.
 This issue is discussed in more detail under 'tourism and visitation' and 'sustainable finance'.

 Monitoring

-The USA national-park system has a comprehensive long-term monitoring program (NPS, 2020n).
+The USA national-park system has a division dedicated to Inventory & Monitoring (I&M) which has a comprehensive long-term monitoring program organized by region (NPS 2024e).
 The park has numerous monitoring program; details of many of them, including on air quality, water quality, salamander surveys, bird surveys and the 'all taxa inventory' are available online (NPS, 2020o).
-In particular, the park has adopted a 'Vital Signs' monitoring protocol, focused on six key factors to indicate park health - acid deposition, vegetative communities, soil quality, water chemistry, freshwater communities, and climate change (NPS, 2014a; 2014b).
+In particular, the park has adopted a 'Vital Signs' monitoring protocol, focused on six key factors to indicate park health - acid deposition, vegetative communities, soil quality, water chemistry, freshwater communities, and climate change (NPS 2014; NPS 2022b).
+Data from I&M is open and available to the public at data.gov.
+Social science monitoring on indicators such as visitation, visitor experience, communication effectiveness, and economic impact is relatively less structured.

 Research

 There is a vibrant research program in the park with numerous research permits issued annually.
-The park shares data publicly and encourages other researchers to provide additional data (NPS, 2020o).
+The park shares data publicly and encourages other researchers to provide additional data (NPS 2025b).
 Programs include the All Taxa Biodiversity Inventory, endangered species research and management, invasive species research and management, and re-introduction of species.
-In addition, the park also operates the Appalachian Highlands Science Learning Center (NPCA, 2004, NPS, 2008, NPS, 2020).
-Over the past decade, the park's all-taxa biological inventory has identified a total of 19,363 species in the park, including 9187 species not previously known in the park, and 983 species new to science.
-NGOs such as the Great Smoky Mountains Association and Great Smoky Mountains Institute support and augment these research programs (GSMA, 2020).
+In addition, the park also operates the Appalachian Highlands Science Learning Center (NPS 2008; NPS 2024k), 1 of 17 research learning centers in the National Park System.
+Over the past decade, the park's all taxa biodiversity inventory seeks to inventory 100,000 species of living organisms (NPS 2023) and has identified over 22,143 species in the park, including 11,232 species not previously known in the park, and 1,092 species new to science (DLIA 2024).
+NGOs such as Smokies Life and Friends of Great Smoky Mountain National Park (NPS 2024g), as well as the Great Smoky Mountains Institute at Tremont (Tremont 2025), support and augment these research programs.
+The Inflation Reduction Act will also open new avenues of research by providing universities and partner organizations with funding, including forest resiliency, fish species vulnerability, swine control and collaborative landscape design (NPS 2024f).

 The Great Smoky Mountains National Park is managed by a world-class parks authority that is backed by a strong legal framework.
 Laws and regulations designed to protect the site include federal legislation for national parks as well as instruments that deal with on-the-ground practicalities such as traffic, firearms, parking, campfires, interactions with wildlife, walking trails and permits.
 Various formal planning instruments cover issues such as fire management and invasive species.
 A large part of the park is managed as wilderness.
 These measures create a solid foundation for effective management.
 This positive situation is enhanced by generous financial and volunteer support from the environmental NGO sector.
 The park has world-class programs for education, interpretation, monitoring and research.
-Despite these positives, the NPS is clearly struggling to deal with the sheer numbers of visitors as the park experiences by far the highest visitation of any of the 59 National Parks.
-Nor does it have the resources to deal with the threat to the site's OUV from a host of invasive species, whose management intervention requirements are complex and resource intensive.
-Reliable long-term funding from government has been a challenge, however the passing of the Great American Outdoors Act, with associated funding may address this issue.
+Despite these positives, the NPS is challenged by the sheer numbers of visitors as the park experiences by far the highest visitation of any of the 63 National Parks.
+Nor does it have the resources to deal with the threat to the site's OUV from a host of invasive alien species, whose management intervention requirements are complex and resource intensive.
+Reliable long-term funding from government has been a challenge.
+While the passing of the Great American Outdoors Act, with associated funding may address this issue, proposed cuts to environmental and climate programs, including cuts to staff in national parks, are of concern.
+Funding from the recent parking fee program and partner organizations may mitigate governmental cuts.

 There are numerous examples of best management practices in the park.
 Examples are the Elk re-introduction program, restoration of native Brook Trout, prescribed fire management, the wild-hog reduction program, bear management, education and interpretive programs, and resource and visitor protection programs.